OAuth Client Credentials Flow

 What is a Client Credentials Flow in OAuth 2.0?

 The Client Credentials flow is a server to server flow.
 There is no user authentication involved in the process.
 In fact there is no user at all, the resulting access tokens will not contain a user, but will instead contain the Client ID as subject (if not configured otherwise).

 This flow is useful for systems that need to perform API operations when no user is present.
 It can be nightly operations, or other that involve contacting OAuth protected APIs.

+The main difference between the two is that the client credentials flow relies on application authorization rather than involving the user.
 Since there is no user authorization, the flow only interacts with the Token endpoint.

 - The Client makes a POST request to the OAuth Server

 - The OAuth Server issues the Access Token immediately and responds to the client

 The benefit of using the OAuth 2.0 client credentials flow in contrast to merely basic authentication using API keys is two-fold.
 Firstly your API infrastructure can be made uniform, no matter if the request comes from an authenticated user or from a server with a system user, the authentication in the API can be reused.
 Secondly using client credentials you limit the parties that you send the credentials to.
 In OAuth the client calls the token endpoint to retrieve an access token and then use that token to call the API.
 Using basic authentication such as API keys only would mean that the client would send the credentials to any API it needs to communicate with, thus more parties share the secret.

 The client authenticates in the Token part of the flow.
 Client authentication can be done in many ways, the most common being client secret.
 The following authentication mechanisms are supported in Curity: